abidur0177/Deep-Learning-Intro-With-Tenforflow/README.md

 # Deep-Learning-With-Tenforflow
 This repository contains some of the deep learning projects that I have implemented using the Tensorflow library.
-This projects are based on Coursera Deep Learning course with some modifications and Machine Learning Course offered by Opencampus SH.
+This projects are based on the Deep Learning course on Coursera with some modifications by myself.